 Your site is equivalent to a physical store and should reflect your mission, products, and services accurately.

 Here are a few factors to consider when setting up a website for your online business:

-- Hosting: You can host your own website or build through eCommerce sites like Amazon and eBay.
+- Hosting: You can host your own website or build one through eCommerce sites like Amazon and eBay.

 - Settle on a business name and register a domain name.
 It’s better when the two are matching.

 - Select a business structure: You can choose either a sole proprietorship, partnership, corporation or a limited liability company.
-The legal structure for your business will affect the requirements for business registration, taxes to pay, and liabilities.
+The legal structure of your business will affect the requirements for business registration, taxes to pay, and liabilities.

 - Build your website from an existing platform or use templates of a current eCommerce site.
 You can also hire a professional web developer or a web design firm to do this for you.